 Resources to help you better understand the collateral consequences of incarceration

-Readers interested in understanding the collateral consequences of incarceration in their state and elsewhere can start with Collateral Consequences Resource Center's Restoration of Rights Project.
-This project doesn't provide statistics, but it provides state-by-state analysis of laws and practices related to restoration of rights and status following arrest and conviction.
+Readers interested in understanding the collateral consequences of incarceration in their state and elsewhere can start with the Collateral Consequences Resource Center’s Restoration of Rights Project.
+This project doesn’t provide statistics, but it provides state-by-state analysis of laws and practices related to restoration of rights and status following arrest and conviction.
 The site includes a series of 50-state comparison charts that reveal national patterns, and it also releases periodic reports on new enactments.
 Another useful resource is the National Inventory of Collateral Consequences of Conviction.
-It provides data on statutes and regulations that impose collateral consequences in all 50 states, the federal system, and the District of Colombia.
+It provides data on statutes and regulations that impose collateral consequences in all 50 states, the federal system, and the District of Columbia.

 • Recidivism of State Prisoners